Hesam760/All-in-One-Dns/README.md

 ### Adding Custom DNS IP

 1. Open the All-in-One DNS program.
-2. Click on "Add Service".
+2. Click on "Add New Service".
 3. Enter the custom DNS IP address.
 4. Save the settings.